 - Good driver discount: Many insurance companies offer discounts for maintaining clean driving records for a certain period (usually around five years).

 - Distant student, resident student, student away from home, or student away at school discount: Some companies offer discounts for full-time students, under 23, who attend school at least 100 miles a way.

 - Defensive driving discount: Completing a defensive driving course could yield significant savings during its three-year life.
 Typically, after three years, the defensive driving credential expires.

 Combinations of these discounts can save you hundreds of dollars on your policy.

 Of course, you’ll want to encourage safe driving if your child is on your auto policy.
 Practicing safe driving and avoiding accidents or violations will keep the family insurance premium from rising.

-Because you want your child to build a record of continuous auto insurance coverage.
+You want your child to build a record of continuous auto insurance coverage.